 The Shapiro Science Library provides services and resources to support research, teaching, and scientific inquiry in the fields of Astronomy, Biology, Chemistry, Geological Sciences, Mathematics, Natural Resources and Environment, Physics and Statistics.

 The Science Library is located on the 3rd and 4th floors of the Shapiro Library Building, which also houses the Shapiro Undergraduate Library and the Askwith Media Library.
 The Science Library can be reached via exterior doors on the building's north side or via the indoor connector from the Hatcher Graduate Library.

 Science Library Course Reserves are located in the Askwith Media Library on the second floor, North end.
 Materials are available whenever Askwith is open (check the hours database for current hours).

 Electronic and Print Resources

 The Science Library has a vast array of electronic and print resources, including over 400,000 print volumes.
 The library subscribes to over 2,000 journals.
 Both books and journals are shelved by Library of Congress call number.
 Journals are located on the third floor; books and monograph series (such as Lecture Notes in Mathematics) are on the fourth floor.
 Many titles are available electronically - check the Library Catalog Search for details.

 Science Librarians and Subject Specializations

-Science librarians are available to give UM faculty, students and staff in-depth research assistance.
+Science librarians are available to give U-M faculty, students and staff in-depth research assistance.
 Please call the Graduate Library Reference Desk (734-764-9373), Ask a Librarian, or contact directly the subject librarian whose specialization most closely matches your area of interest.

 Offically part of the Science Libraries, the Museums Library is located on the second floor of Ruthven Museums Building.
 The Museums Library is open Monday - Friday 9 AM - 5 PM.
 Library hours may be shorter during summer or between semesters; be sure to check the current hours.
 For more information call (734) 764-0467 or email email@example.com.